 These figures are based on a Digital Commerce 360 analysis of non-seasonally adjusted Commerce Department data and exclude sales in segments that don’t typically sell items online such as restaurants, bars, automobile dealers, gas stations and fuel dealers.

-Ecommerce had a banner quarter, with an “unprecedented” 73% year-over-year increase in U.S. online revenue for Q3, according to data from software provider Salesforce.com Inc. That’s nearly five times the 12% growth registered for the same period in 2019 and the highest rate for the third quarter since Salesforce launched its shopping index seven years ago.
+Ecommerce had another remarkable quarter, with a 57% year-over-year increase in U.S. online revenue for Q3, according to data from software provider Salesforce.com Inc. That’s nearly five times the 12% growth registered for the same period in 2019 and the highest rate for the third quarter since Salesforce launched its shopping index seven years ago.
 But it does also represent a notable slowdown from Q2 2020, when digital sales swelled a massive 81% over the same quarter in 2019—a more than tenfold surge from the prior year.
 The company aggregates data from the activity of more than 1 billion global shoppers flowing through its Commerce Cloud platform and extrapolates its clients’ findings to the broader retail industry.

 Amazon accounts for a quarter of US ecommerce

-Amazon’s first-party U.S. sales reached $47.27 billion for the quarter, up 48.8% from $31.76 billion in Q2 2019, according to Digital Commerce 360 estimates.
+Amazon’s first-party U.S. sales reached $50.28 billion for the quarter, up 42.6% from $35.27 billion in Q3 2019, according to Digital Commerce 360 estimates.
 First-party sales are goods Amazon owns and sells rather than goods sold by marketplace sellers.
-Figures include subscription services as well as commissions and fulfillment fees for third-party marketplace sales.
-This means Amazon-owned sales alone accounted for nearly a quarter of all U.S. ecommerce in Q2 and is responsible for just over a quarter of ecommerce growth from April through June.
+Figures include subscription services as well as commissions and fees for third-party marketplace sales.
+This means Amazon first-party sales alone accounted for more than a quarter—25.2%—of all U.S. ecommerce in Q3 and is responsible for more than a quarter—27.8%—of ecommerce growth from July through September.

-Total retail sales through all channels hit $1.87 trillion in the first half of the year, up from $1.80 trillion for the same period in 2019.
-Notably, the 4.0% growth is higher than the 3.4% rate registered in the first three quarters of 2019, and offline sales still grew 1.4% year to date despite store closures and consumer anxiety surrounding brick-and-mortar shopping.
+Total retail sales through all channels hit $2.90 trillion in the first nine months of the year, up from $2.74 trillion for the same period in 2019.
+Notably, the 6.1% growth is substantially higher than the 3.9% rate registered in the first three quarters of 2019, and offline sales still grew 1.4% year to date despite store closures and consumer anxiety surrounding brick-and-mortar shopping.
 Ecommerce accounted for 81.0% of all gains in the retail market for the period.

 Percentage changes may not align exactly with dollar figures due to rounding.